Webtation/Pamar/README.md

-# Pamer
+# Pamar

-Pamer helps to map an existing URL to a different URL, by transforming the query string (url parameters).
+Pamar helps to map an existing URL to a different URL, by transforming the query string (url parameters).

 ## URL query string